Amaretto cherries made from scratch, boozy, delicious, and inexpensive. A perfect addition to lots of desserts and even savory dishes.

 - Flavor homemade ice cream with the syrup and add some finely chopped cherries to it as well.

-- You could add some to muffins, cakes, use to make cake fillings, or decorate cakes.
+- You could add some to muffins and cakes, use it to make cake fillings, or decorate cakes, such as this Cherry Bakewell Cake.

 - The boozy liquid can be used to moisten cake bases.